Scottish Solway INNS Control and Knowledge Programme

 Galloway Fisheries Trust (GFT) has been treating INNS along the riverbanks throughout Dumfries and Galloway with the help of various funders for a number of years.
 Key target species have been Japanese Knotweed (Fallopia japonica), Giant Hogweed (Heracleum mantegazzianum), Himalayan Balsam (Impatients glandulifera) and American Skunk Cabbage (Lysichiton americanus).

-With the support of the Scottish Government’s Nature Restoration Fund, managed by NatureScot, GFT is now delivering ‘Scottish Solway INNS Control and Knowledge Programme’.
+With the support of the Scottish Government’s Nature Restoration Fund, managed by NatureScot, GFT is now delivering ‘Scottish Solway INNS Control and Knowledge Programme (Phase 1)’; an ambitious programme set to protect the natural heritage in Dumfries and Galloway from the spread of INNS.
 This project started in 2022 and is supported by a full time Project Officer.
+The phase 1 programme is a pilot study which aims to develop into a longer phase 2 project.
+The pilot project will help inform the development of the phase 2 work programme.

-The project aims to work closely with stakeholders and local communities to deliver a co-ordinated and prioritised long term INNS control programme across Dumfries and Galloway covering up to nine river main catchments to protect designated and sensitive sites, focusing on the priority INNS species Japanese Knotweed, Giant Hogweed and American Skunk Cabbage.
-The project will also implement key actions in the Biosecurity Plan for the Kircudbrightshire Dee, helping to prevent the spread of signal crayfish and other aquatic INNS.
+The project aims to work closely with stakeholders and local communities to deliver a co-ordinated and prioritised long term INNS control programme across Dumfries and Galloway.
+Phase 1 has focused on nine river catchments to protect designated and sensitive sites, focusing on the priority INNS species Japanese Knotweed, Giant Hogweed and American Skunk Cabbage.
+The project started implementing key actions in the Biosecurity Plan for the Kircudbrightshire Dee, helping to prevent the spread of signal crayfish and other aquatic INNS.

 This project covers INNS in identified priority areas along rivers and tributaries.
 If you require assistance with controlling INNS in other areas locally then GFT may still be able to help but not under this specific project.
 For these areas please email dan@gallowayfisheriestrust.org to discuss.